About the United Church of Christ

 The Metropolitan Association is part of the New York Conference of the United Church of Christ.
 Therefore, to understand "the Metro Association" and its members’ overall spirituality, beliefs, culture, and commitment, it is essential to understand the United Church of Christ, or “UCC”.
-UCC is a branch of Protestant Christianity committed, in both its philosophy and practice, to openness, diversity, and a commitment to social justice.
+The UCC is a branch of Protestant Christianity committed, in both its philosophy and practice, to openness, diversity, and a commitment to social justice.

 What makes the UCC truly unique is how it combines several historic Christian traditions, blending diverse backgrounds rather than adhering to a single, rigid style.
 This spiritual and intellectual diversity means you’ll find a range of beliefs and worship approaches under one roof, all within a single denomination, church association, or even within a single church, demonstrating how the UCC makes room for many perspectives.